-1See "Use of Non-GAAP Financial Measures" on page 71 for reconciliations from GAAP figures to adjusted operating figures.
+See "Use of Non-GAAP Financial Measures" on page 68 for reconciliations from GAAP figures to adjusted operating figures.

 Performance Contingent Share Program.
-For the 2015-2017 PCS performance period payouts are based on cumulative revenue growth rate, adjusted operating return on equity and relative return on equity performance over a three-year period.
-Our cumulative revenue growth rate and adjusted operating return on equity performance for the period resulted in payouts of 82.4% and 88.0% of target, respectively.
+For the 2016-2018 PCS performance period, payouts are based on the following metrics: (i) three-year adjusted operating return on equity; (ii) three-year relative return on equity; and (iii) three-year adjusted operating revenue growth rate.
+Our three-year adjusted operating return on equity performance and adjusted operating revenue growth rate for the period resulted in payouts of 119.0% and 200.0% of target, respectively.
 The relative return on equity measure is dependent upon publicly available financial results from our peer companies.
-Because of the timing for the availability of this information our performance for the relative return on equity metric will not be approved by the Compensation Committee until late April 2018.
-Payments for the 2015-2017 PCS grants will not be made until May 2018, after the filing of this Proxy Statement.
+Because of the timing for the availability of this information our performance for the relative return on equity metric will not be approved by the Compensation Committee until late April 2019.
+Payments for the 2016-2018 PCS grants will not be made until May 2019, after the filing of this Proxy Statement.

-2015-2017 PCS PERFORMANCE METRICS
+2016-2018 PCS PERFORMANCE METRICS

-Metric Weight Target 2017 Result Performance Level Cumulative Revenue Growth Rate 33% 4% 2.62% 82.4% Three-Year Adjusted Operating Return on Equity 1 33.5% 11.5% 11.0% 88.0% Three-Year Relative Return on Equity 33.5% 50th return on equity metric for the Our performance for the relative return on equity metric for the 2015-2017 PCS grants will not be available until late April 2018.
+Metric Weight Target 2018 Result Performance Level Three-Year Adjusted Operating Return on Equity 33.5% 10.5% 10.9% 119.0% Three-Year Relative Return on Equity 33.5% 50th Percentile Our performance for the relative return on equity metric for the 2016-2018 PCS grants will not be available until late April 2019.
+Three-Year Adjusted Operating Revenue Growth Rate 33.0% 3.0% 8.6% 200.0%

-1See "Use of Non-GAAP Financial Measures" on page 71 for reconciliations from GAAP figures to adjusted operating figures.
+See "Use of Non-GAAP Financial Measures" on page 68 for reconciliations from GAAP figures to adjusted operating figures.